crgales/Docker-NewzNab_Plus/README.md

   This will download/build the Docker container on your system.
 The container will be named "newznab_plus"

 Step 3:
+  Edit docker-compose.yml to change the default HTTP port (if desired).
   Run the docker container:

 docker-compose up -d